RashedulHaqueRasel1/TimeTrack-Server/README.md

 # TimeTrack Watch Collection Server

-**TimeTrack** is a watch collection application that allows users to browse, search, and filter through a wide range of watches.
-The application is designed with a focus on user experience, providing a seamless and interactive interface for watch enthusiasts.
+**TimeTrack** is a online gadget  collection application that allows users to browse, search, and filter through a wide range of watches.
+The application is designed with a focus on user experience, providing a seamless and interactive interface for online gadget  enthusiasts.

 ## Features

-- Browse watch collections by brand, category, and price range.
+- Browse online gadget  collections by brand, category, and price range.
 - Search functionality to find specific watches.
 - Filter options to narrow down search results.
 - Responsive design for all devices.